Report: Microsoft Project 2000 on Linux

 Installation and Running

 At first, I was going to try Microsoft Project 98, but it failed trying to read a nonexistent file very early in setup.
+And so that plan had to go down the drain quickly, but alas, I really wanted Microsoft Project on my Linux laptop, and so I then tried Microsoft Project 2000.

 As Project 2000's setup UI is different, it seemed to install perfectly fine for the most part.
 It freaked out at one point, but it installed and reached the post-installation HTML file.
 However, I needed to manually terminate Wine as it didn't acknowledge that installation was complete.

-Upon running the executable (WINPROJ), it will throw an error stating the feature is damaged and won't run properly, prompting you if you want to repair the installation.
+Upon running the executable (WINPROJ.exe), it will throw an error stating the feature is damaged and won't run properly, prompting you if you want to repair the installation.
 Click "Yes" and it will load the application, albeit with some errors thrown in the terminal.
 (Note: Older Microsoft Office applications can sometimes have similar issues upon opening even on modern Microsoft Windows) Also upon starting up, all of the help text is invisible, which I am unsure if this can be resolved.